njordhov/droidbox/README.md

 Devices can be connected via the USB of the host computer.

+First activate USB on the VM from the host computer:

+    VBoxManage controlvm droidbox-0 poweroff
+    VBoxManage modifyvm droidbox-0  --usb on
+    VBoxManage modifyvm droidbox-0  --usbehci on
+    VBoxManage startvm droidbox-0 --type headless

-First activate USB on the VM, for example by editing the Settings in the VirtualBox after shutting down the instance.
+Alternatively, edit the Settings in the VirtualBox application after shutting down the instance.

-See the Ports:USB tab, Enable USB Controller and USB 2.0, then use the + button to add your devices.
+See the Ports:USB tab, Enable USB Controller and USB 2.0, then use the + button to add your devices before starting up the instance.

-Verify that the device is connected:
+Verify that the Android device is connected:

     adb devices